smapiot/piral/src/converters/piral-svelte/README.md

 npm i svelte parcel-plugin-svelte --save-dev
 ```

-Furthermore, since Svelte distributes its source code as ES6 we need to change the browserlist setting in the *package.json* of the pilet:
+Furthermore, since Svelte distributes its source code as ES6 we need to change the `browserslist` setting in the *package.json* of the pilet:

 ```json
 {